100mslive/100ms-ios-sdk/Example/README.md

 3. In the Example folder, run `pod install` to install dependencies of the Example app.
 4. Open the `HMSSDKExample.xcworkspace` file & Build & Run the `HMSSDKExample` target on Simulator.
 5. To run the Example app on your device, you'll need to add your Apple Developer Team in Signing & Capabilites tab of Xcode.
+6. Change the bundle id (live.100ms.videoapp) and app group name (group.live.100ms.videoapp) to something unique when runnin this example in Xcode.
+Once done, find the app group name string including quotes ("group.live.100ms.videoapp") in the project and replace it with your new group name (for example "group.company.appname").

 ## 🚶‍♀️ App User Walkthrough